mixx-code/mixx-code/ReadMe.md

 ## 💫 About Me

-i, I’m **Rizki Febriansyah**, a Full Stack Developer with a background in Informatics Engineering from Universitas Pamulang.
+Hi, I’m **Rizki Febriansyah**, a Full Stack Developer with a background in Informatics Engineering from Universitas Pamulang.
 I have been involved in programming since vocational high school and have internship experience as a **Full Stack Developer at Dumbways** and as a Mobile Developer using React Native.

 My main stack includes ReactJS, Next.js, Express.js, React Native, Laravel 12, and PHP.
 I focus on building scalable and maintainable web and mobile applications with clean structure and clear logic.